catalystneuro/meletis-lab-to-nwb/src/meletis_lab_to_nwb/opto_dlight/conversion_notes.md

 - Laser power stored as the session's intensity when TTL is True, 0 when False
 - dLight1.3b used as indicator label (dopamine sensor)
 - Sex set to "U" (not tracked per subject in the dataset)

+## Open Questions / Data to Request

+- **Confirm first TTL burst interpretation**: The current code excludes the first burst of TTL True values (~8.124s → ~14.275s, ~6s duration) on the assumption that it corresponds to fiber photometry system activation rather than real optogenetic stimulation.
+This was inferred from data inspection only (timing coincides with FP warm-up at ~8.117s; `start.fp` column in details.csv equals the first TTL True sample index; burst is ~6s vs ~1s for real stim episodes) — it is **not stated in the manuscript**.
+Ask the lab to confirm whether this interpretation is correct.
+If wrong, the first real stimulation episode is being silently discarded for every session.

+- **Raw nosepoke events from Bonsai**: The current dataset only contains the laser TTL trace (on/off state at ~143 Hz).
+Successful nosepokes can be inferred from `stimulation_episodes` start times, but raw port-entry events (including pokes during the 3s ISI lockout that did NOT trigger stimulation) are not available.
+Ask the lab whether Bonsai saved a separate nosepoke event log (e.g., `*_nosepoke.csv`, `*_port.csv`, or another Bonsai output stream) and include it as a `BehavioralEvents` or `TimeIntervals` table in the NWB file if available.

 ## Known Issues
 - `start.fp` column in details.csv matches the sample index of the first TTL True value